-The Honda Fit holds the coveted 1st position out of the top 41 affordable small cars, and it’s not hard to see why.
+The Honda Fit holds the coveted 1st position out of the top 41 affordable small cars for many years, and it’s not hard to see why.
 Offering ample passenger space and a decent sized boot, this car is a great first buy for students looking to see their new university city with friends, or taking their stuff home for the holidays.

 The Fit has a number of innovative storage options as well as great front and rear visibility, but it’s engine isn’t the most powerful leaving much to be desired.
 Furthermore, the competitors in its model class over a much bigger range of extras as standard, leaving the Honda Fit bottom of the value for money table.

-Ranking 2nd out of the top 41 affordable small cars, the Ford Fiesta is a great all-rounder.
+Ranking 2nd out of the top 41 affordable small cars in 2014, the Ford Fiesta is a great all-rounder.
 Not only does it deliver outstanding performance and excellent safety records, but it also benefits from a high-tech interior and impressive fuel economy.

 The Ford Fiesta has raised the bar when it comes to cars for young drivers, and it offers just about everything a car shopper needs – the amount of extras that come as standard is amazing!

 This article was contributed by May, a freelance writer, who is currently working with remote controlled cars.